-3.4 INSPECTIONS
+3.3 INSPECTIONS

-Comprehensive site-wide inspection will be conducted on an annual basis.
+Comprehensive Site-wide inspection will be conducted on an annual basis.
 Site-wide inspections should also be performed after all severe weather conditions that may affect Engineering Controls or monitoring devices.
 During these inspections, an inspection form will be completed (Appendix F).
 The inspection will address, as necessary, the following:

-- An evaluation of the condition and continued effectiveness of ECs; - If these controls continue to be protective of human health and the environment; - Compliance with requirements of this SMP and the Deed Restriction; - Compliance with all ICs, including Site usage; - Sampling and analysis of groundwater during monitoring events; - The Site management activities being conducted including, where appropriate, confirmation sampling and a health and safety inspection; - Compliance with permits and schedules included in the Maintenance Plan; and - If Site records are complete and up to date.
+- An evaluation of the condition and continued effectiveness of ECs; - If these controls continue to be protective of human health and the environment; - Compliance with requirements of this SMP Addendum and the Deed Restriction; - Compliance with all ICs, including Site usage; - The Site management activities being conducted including, where appropriate, confirmation sampling and a health and safety inspection; - Compliance with permits and schedules included in the Maintenance Plan; and, - If Site records are complete and up to date.